-The public gathering spaces extend east towards Sherbourne Common and Lake Ontario, creating contemplative and restful common ground.
-The classrooms and labs are located west of the central atrium, and take advantage of the column-free spans.
-The central atrium connects to a bridge that is the extension of the Daphne Cockwell circulation scheme, reinforcing the notion of a vertical campus.
-Students, staff and visitors alike can easily orient themselves throughout this redefined campus as all public spaces lie to the east and all classrooms to the west.
+The central atrium is connected to a bridge that is an extension of the Daphne Cockwell Building circulation pattern, reinforcing the notion of a vertical campus.
+Students, staff, and visitors can easily orient themselves through this redefined campus, as all public spaces are to the east and all classrooms to the west.

-The roof system will be the primary energy producer, consisting of sixty-five-percent PVT panel coverage in a modular system adaptable to climate change through physical participation.
-The secondary energy producer is the south-western solar facade; this facade dedicates 100% of the southern surface to generating energy while simultaneously framing views to the park.
+The roof system will be the primary energy producer.
+It will consist of 65% PVT panels in a modular energy system that adapts to climate change.
+The second energy producer is the southwest solar facade; this dedicates 100% of the southern surface to energy production as it frames the view of the park.

-Casting away traditional approaches, the Arbour turns opacity into capacity.
-Its building envelope responds to the various contextual conditions in both human and performance frameworks.
-Views of Toronto, Sherbourne Common and the Waterfront are multiplied as 100% of the south-facing facades are used to generate energy.
+The Arbour transforms opacity into capacity by moving away from traditional approaches.
+The building envelope responds to different user and performance requirements.
+Views of Toronto, Sherbourne Common and the waterfront are multiplied as the entire south-facing facade is used to generate energy.